tknapen/brainimaging_VU/README.md

 The different projects each focus on a specific type of analysis and experiment, and you will be able to submit your preference for the exact project.
 You will jointly produce a single Jupyter notebook report, in which you write an introduction about the experiment and the dataset, perform (a set of different types of) analysis, and interpret the results.
 We will provide you with a couple of literature references as underlying theory, but you will have to search for your own literature to supplement the provided information.

 Grading: After the deadline, you will receive 3 project reports to grade based on a predefined rubric, which we will upload on Canvas.
 Of course, we will also grade the reports ourselves - using the same rubric.
+Please also consult this Rubric if you're wondering what is important to get right.

 ## Exam